 The flu, or influenza, is a complex, highly-contagious virus that is nearly impossible to predict.
 The flu vaccine is the best way to protect against influenza.

 Patsy Stinchfield weighed in on WCCO-TV’s Good Question segment to answer questions about flu vaccine and this year’s flu season.

 Patsy Stinchfield provided the Star Tribune with information about the flu vaccine and influenza virus.

 Children’s Minnesota does everything possible to prevent and treat pain – Introducing Children’s Comfort Promise

 Nobody likes to get shots, but evidence supports that if we follow the four easy steps, children will have less pain with needle procedures.

 Studies showed that for the past three flu seasons FluMist failed to provide the same level of protection as a flu shot.

 Patsy Stinchfield, director of infection prevention and control at Children’s Minnesota, discusses this year’s flu season with WCCO-TV.

 Gigi Chawla, MD, joined "WCCO Mid-Morning" to share ways that parents can avoid and treat illnesses in winter with their children.

-Joe Kurland, a vaccine specialist and infection preventionist at Children's Hospitals and Clinics of Minnesota, discusses influenza and the importance of getting the flu vaccine.
+Joe Kurland, a vaccine specialist and infection preventionist at Children's Minnesota, discusses influenza and the importance of getting the flu vaccine.